 Birchwood DOJO points are awarded for positive general and learning behaviour and for making good choices.
-All members of staff can award points, to all pupils including to pupils learning remotely.
+All members of staff can award points.
 Birchwood DOJO points have been discussed and agreed by staff and pupils.
-Points are collected over a half term period and then celebrated in a special end of half term assembly, which can be shared via online methods e.g. Zoom when face to face gatherings are not possible.
+Points are collected over a half term period and then celebrated in a special end of half term assembly.